-• The statistical methods employed should improve predictions where data are sparse by allowing for use of covariates and by borrowing strength across time or geography.

-- All estimates should be generated with 1,000 (or more) draws of the quantity of interest from the posterior distribution. - Where possible, validity of the statistical methods should be demonstrated by using out-of-sample prediction.
+- The statistical methods employed should improve predictions where data are sparse by allowing for use of covariates and by borrowing strength across time and/or geography. - All estimates should be generated with draws of the quantity of interest from the posterior distribution. - Where possible and appropriate, validity of the statistical methods should be demonstrated by using out-of-sample prediction.

 SECTION 3.
-KEY PRODUCTS
+QUANTITIES OF INTEREST

-The GBD produces comprehensive estimates of burden of diseases, injuries, and risk factors by country, year, age, and sex.
+The GBD produces comprehensive estimates of burden of diseases, injuries, impairments, etiologies, and risk factors by geographic location, year, age, and sex.
+This list of estimates is agreed upon annually by the Scientific Council.
 For more information on the causes, ages, and other dimensions used by GBD, refer to Section 7 of this document.
 The GBD releases the point estimates and 95% uncertainty intervals by location, age, year, and sex for at least the following:

-- All-cause mortality rates - Deaths by cause - Years of life lost due to premature mortality (YLLs) by cause - Years lived with disability (YLDs) by cause - Disability-adjusted life years (DALYs) by cause - Relative risks of mortality for each risk-outcome pair - Deaths attributable to the independent effects of risk factors and clusters of risk factors - YLLs attributable to the independent effects of risk factors and clusters of risk factors - YLDs attributable to the independent effects of risk factors and clusters of risk factors - DALYs attributable to the independent effects of risk factors and clusters of risk factors - Healthy life expectancy (HALE) - Life expectancy - Prevalence by cause - Incidence by cause - Summary exposure value (SEV) by risk factor - Maternal mortality ratio (MMR) by maternal cause - Deaths by etiology - Years of life lost due to premature mortality (YLLs) by etiology - Years lived with disability (YLDs) by etiology - Disability-adjusted life years (DALYs) by etiology - Years lived with disability (YLDs) by impairment - Probability of death by cause - Prevalence by sequelae - Incidence by sequelae
+- All-cause mortality rates

+- Population

+- Age-specific fertility rate

+- Total fertility fate

+- Net reproductive rate

+- Live births

+- Deaths by cause

+- Years of life lost due to premature mortality (YLLs) by cause

+- Years lived with disability (YLDs) by cause

+- Disability-adjusted life years (DALYs) by cause

+- Relative risks of mortality for each risk-outcome pair

+- Population attributable fractions of risk factors

+- Deaths attributable to risk factors

+- YLLs attributable to risk factors

+- YLDs attributable to risk factors

+- DALYs attributable to risk factors

+- Healthy life expectancy (HALE)

+- Life expectancy

+- Prevalence by cause

+- Incidence by cause

+- Summary exposure value (SEV) by risk factor

+- Maternal mortality ratio (MMR) by maternal cause

+- Deaths by etiology

+- Population attributable fractions of etiologies

+- Years of life lost due to premature mortality (YLLs) by etiology

+- Years lived with disability (YLDs) by etiology

+- Disability-adjusted life years (DALYs) by etiology

+- Prevalence by impairment

+- Years lived with disability (YLDs) by impairment

+- Probability of death by cause

+- Prevalence by sequelae

+- Incidence by sequelae

+- Years lived with disability (YLDs) by sequelae